deprecated-near-examples/place/contract-rs/pixel-board/README.md

-# Meta NEAR chat
+# NEAR Place

-Smart contract to establish WebRTC connection between 2 users.
+Smart contract to keep track of the board.

 ## Building